Ukraine still has 'significant majority' of its military aircraft -U.S. official | Law-Order

 "The Ukrainians still have a significant majority of their air combat power available to them, both fixed-wing and rotary wing as well as unmanned systems and surface-to-air systems," said the official, speaking on condition of anonymity.
 The official added that Ukrainian aircraft had suffered some loses, including being destroyed by Russian forces, but did not give details.

 After the opening salvos of the war on Feb.
 24, analysts expected the Russian military to try to immediately destroy Ukraine's air force and air defenses.
-Russia is still flying through contested airspace.
+Russia has fired more than 500 missiles at Ukrainian targets since the start of the invasion, but is still flying through contested airspace.

 Ukrainian troops with surface-to-air rockets are able to threaten Russian aircraft and create risk to Russian pilots trying to support ground forces.
 Ukraine's ability to keep flying air force jets is a visible demonstration of the country's resilience in the face of attack and has been a morale booster, both to its own military and Ukraine's people, experts say.